JMM889901/peepee.TitanFramework/Readme.md

 ```
 what is a base titan?
 -----
-A base titan is just the titan from which to get the passives (until pdiff allows custom passives anyway), animations, xp and various other things from.
+A base titan is just the titan from which to get the persistent passives, animations, xp and various other things from.

 This will be modified, simplified and improved, but idk here it is for now i guess